4.3/5 (4)

 Day 6: Montefalco – Rieti (30 miles/48 km)

-Our morning route to Spoleto passes mostly on flat terrain.
-We load our bikes and take an escalator to get to the old town.
-A round walk takes us through a maze of narrow streets and places to the cathedral and the Ponte delle Torri.
-After that a bus takes us to a place called Piediluco, situated directly on a beautiful lake.
-After having lunch, you could even take a refreshing bath before our bikes carry us on southwards.
+Your morning route to Spoleto takes place mostly on flat terrain.
+You'll load your bikes and take an escalator to get to the old town.
+A round walk will see you wandering through a maze of narrow streets to the cathedral and Ponte delle Torri.

 Day 7: Rieti – Rome (22 miles/35 km)

-After breakfast a bus takes us up to the Sabine mountains to the Lago del Turano.
-Craggy cliffs tower high in the air all around the lake.
-It is hard to believe that we are just a few miles away from the rolling hills of the Tuscany and Umbria region.
-Passing the little town Castel di Tora, we cycle along the lake.
+After breakfast, a bus will take you up into the Sabine Mountains to the Lago del Turano.
+Craggy cliffs tower high in the air all around the lake here, and it's hard to believe you're just a few miles from the rolling hills of the Tuscany and Umbria regions.
+Passing the little town of Castel di Tora, you'll cycle alongside the lake.
+Your route then continues past the cliffs to meet the bus, which will take you to Rome.
+Upon arrival in the 'Eternal City', there's enough time for a city walk to the Colosseum or an aperitif before dinner in a typical Rome restaurant.

 Day 8: Departure

-In the morning we do a city walk through the antique part of Rome.
-We visit the Colosseum (from the outside) and the Forum Romanum.
-Our walk ends at the statehouse with a wonderful panoramic view over the city.
-By noon our trip ends at the hotel.
-From there you can get to the train station or different airports by public transport or a cab.
+In the morning, enjoy a city walk through the antique area of Rome.
+You'll see the Colosseum (from the outside), as well as the Forum Romanum.
+Your walk ends at the statehouse, which offers a wonderful panoramic view over this enchanting city.
+The trip ends at the hotel at noon.
+From there, public transport or a taxi will take you to the train station or a number of airports.

 Surface and terrain